 For our summer law student program, Gowling WLG Ottawa conducts interviews in concert with a group representing most of the Ottawa summer law student employers.
-The Ottawa cooperative summer law student recruitment process is self-regulated by the Ottawa student employers rather than by the Law Society of Upper Canada.
+The Ottawa cooperative summer law student recruitment process is self-regulated by the Ottawa student employers rather than by the Law Society of Ontario.

 Gowling WLG Ottawa is an equal opportunity employer.
 That said, our firm is dedicated to providing equitable opportunities for employment and advancement, and to creating a more inclusive workplace for all our people, as we believe that diverse professional and administrative teams make better decisions.
 Applicants who are Indigenous, racialized BIPOC, members of the 2SLGBTQ+ community, and persons with a disability are encouraged to self-identify.